How to Increase Cold Email Responses by 25%

 To segment lists for cold emailing, follow these tips:

-- Use data from previous interactions to segment your list.
-Consider factors like whether someone has previously engaged with your emails, what types of content they tend to click on, etc.
+• Use data from previous interactions to segment your list.
+Consider factors like whether someone has previously engaged with your emails, what content they tend to click on, etc.

 3) Use Preheaders to Your Advantage

 Preheaders are the short summary text that appears right after your subject line in most email clients.
-And while they might seem like a small detail, they can actually have a significant impact on your CTR.
+And while they might seem like a small detail, they can significantly impact your CTR.

 Image Source